1/22/2016 2:44:30 AM

 Bears need stored fat to survive and reproduce, and fat is indicative of overall health and condition.
 It's hard to quantify how much fat a bear has in the field without handling the animal and having the right technology at hand.

-That's where the BCI comes into play.
-The BCI provides a standardized way to rate bears in the field through visual observation, and in some cases palpation, or touch (if they are safely sedated!).
+That's where the Body Condition Index card comes into play.
+It provides a standardized way to rate bears in the field through visual observation, and in some cases palpation, or touch (if they are safely sedated).
 Over time, records of body condition across years and regions will help us monitor individual condition, as well as how broader populations may be affected by large-scale environmental change, including loss of sea ice due to climate change.

-The BCI is based on veterinary body condition cards common for livestock and domestic pets and informed by a paper on body condition by Ian Stirling, Gregory W. Thiemann, and Evan Richardson.
+The Body Condition Index is based on veterinary body condition cards common for livestock and domestic pets and informed by a paper on body condition by Ian Stirling, Gregory W. Thiemann, and Evan Richardson.

 In the abstract to the paper, Quantitative Support for a Subjective Fatness Index for Immobilized Polar Bears (Journal Of Wildlife Management, January 2008), the researchers wrote, "Our data demonstrate that the FI (fatness index) rating accurately reflects overall body condition, regardless of polar bear age, sex, or nutritional phase.
 We suggest that continued field use of the FI rating could provide valuable information on ecological effects of large-scale environmental change on polar bear populations."

-York worked with wildlife illustrator Emily Damstra and a team of volunteer advisors from the International Union for the Conservation of Nature/Polar Bear Specialist Group .
+York worked with wildlife illustrator Emily Damstra and a team of volunteer advisors from the IUCN Polar Bear Specialist Group in revising the card.
 They used photographs of wild bears from several regions and in various body conditions to refine the illustrations.

-The initial audience was research scientists in the field—the BCI helped ensure that everyone was using the same criteria to assess polar bears across their range.
-That audience has grown and now the BCI is used by hunters, polar bear deterrence staff, Arctic workers, Arctic visitors, and is available for use by Arctic residents.
+The initial audience was research scientists in the field—the index helped ensure that everyone was using the same criteria to assess polar bears across their range.
+That audience has grown and now the card is used by hunters, polar bear deterrence staff, Arctic workers, Arctic visitors, and is available for use by Arctic residents.